 Other changes to Section 16-107.5 of the PUA pursuant to P.A.
 102-0662 resolve questions regarding the calculation of net metering credits and issues which require that electricity providers provide credits "that include at least energy supply, capacity, transmission, and, if applicable, the purchased energy adjustment."
 Additionally, electric utilities serving more than 200,000 customers as of January 1, 2021 (i.e., ComEd and Ameren) shall provide the subscription credits on the customer's monthly utility bill at the utility's total price to compare equal to the subscriber's share of the production of electricity from the project, including for customers on payment plans or participating in budget billing programs.
 ARES providing electric supply to a subscriber not subject to Sections 16-108.18 and 16-1118 of the PUA shall likewise provide the monetary credits to the subscriber's subsequent bill.
-Commonwealth Edison and Ameren Illinois have filed updated tariffs with the Commission; those proposed modifications are currently under review in Docket Nos.
-21-0851 and 21-0854 and on the Commission's agenda for January 13, 2022.
+Commonwealth Edison and Ameren Illinois have filed multiple updated tariffs with the Commission, many of which remain under review or consideration for rehearing.
+397